kracr/temporal-data-generator/README.md

 <a name="sdgexe"></a>
 ## 3.2.
 Sequence Data Generation (Direct execution using executable jar)

-In order to generate different sequences from the event data generated in the previous step, users can directly run the executable jar **[partition.jar](to be updated)** that generates the datasets using the default configurationsd.
+In order to generate different sequences from the event data generated in the previous step, users can directly run the executable jar **[GenACT_partition.jar](https://drive.google.com/file/d/1IXnHdioTIB-vLDYAdT9gecQfyyChEdym/view?usp=sharing)** that generates the datasets using the default configurationsd.

 In order to create partitions based on attributes--> java -jar partition.jar --attribute conference/user/domain/tweet_type/object.